-To display the sorted order for this model and the atomic subsystem, select Display > Blocks > Sorted Execution Order.
+To display the block execution order for this model and the atomic subsystem, in the Debug tab, select Information Overlays > Execution Order.

-Reviewing the sorted order can help you understand how to eliminate the artificial algebraic loop.
+Reviewing the execution order can help you understand how to eliminate the artificial algebraic loop.

 All the blocks in the subsystem execute at the same level: 1.
 (0 is the lowest level, indicating the first blocks to execute.)

-For more information about sorted order, see Control and Display the Sorted Order.
+For more information about block execution order, see Control and Display Execution Order.

 In the top-level model’s Subsystem Parameters dialog box, select Minimize algebraic loop occurrences.
-This parameter directs Simulink to try to eliminate the algebraic loop that contains the atomic subsystem, when it simulates the model.
-Save the changes.
+This parameter directs the software to try to eliminate the algebraic loop that contains the atomic subsystem when you simulate the model.

-Now there are two levels of sorted order inside the subsystem: 1 and 2.
+Now there are two levels of execution order inside the subsystem: 1 and 2.

-To eliminate the artificial algebraic loop, Simulink tries to make the input of the subsystem or referenced model non-direct feedthrough.
+To eliminate the artificial algebraic loop, the software tries to adjust the execution order so that the subsystem or model reference does not have direct feedthrough.

 When you simulate a model, all blocks execute methods in this order: